javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 ## Calling an iterator explicitly

-For deeper understanding let's see how to use an iterator explicitly.
+For deeper understanding, let's see how to use an iterator explicitly.

 We'll iterate over a string in exactly the same way as `for..of`, but with direct calls.
 This code creates a string iterator and gets values from it "manually":